Bill of Sale Requirements in Tennessee

 When you buy or sell a vehicle in Tennessee, complete a Tennessee title transfer in order to formally hand off ownership to the buyer.

-A notarized bill of sale is a legal document that shows a transfer in ownership of a vehicle and helps both the seller and purchaser avoid any confusion when trying to obtain a clear title and registration.
+Even though Tennessee doesn't require a bill of sale, having one is still a good way to create a receipt for your records.
+A notarized bill of sale is a legal document showing a transfer in ownership of a vehicle that helps both the seller and purchaser avoid any confusion when trying to obtain a clear title and registration.
 A bill of sale includes:

 When you purchase a vehicle outright, it's important that the seller provides you with the current title, signed by both of you.
 You and the seller should each keep a notarized bill of sale for the transaction.